floriankraemer/floriankraemer.github.io/_posts/Documentation.markdown

 One of such compliance examples is GDPR or SOC2.
 Both require you to be compliant with certain requirements and to document that your systems or processes comply.
 This can be important for legal reasons or simply to get a certification.

-## Different Stakeholders different Needs
+## Different Stakeholders, Different Needs

 Different stakeholders have different needs.
 The developers need to understand the code, the business needs to understand the requirements and the DevOps or cloud team needs to understand the infrastructure.
 End users of your software need to understand how to use it.
 The documentation needs to be targeted at the right audience.